TITLE 29

 (e) Before receiving donated leave time under this section, the recipient of the leave time shall:

-(1) Have been an officer or employee of this State for at least 6 months before he or she is eligible for donated leave time;
+(1) Have been an officer or employee of this State for at least 6 months before the recipient is eligible for donated leave time;

-(2) Have used all of his or her sick days and 1/2 of his or her annual leave; however, when the donated leave time is for the catastrophic illness of a family member, the employee must have used all of his or her sick days and annual leave; and
+(2) Have used all of the recipient’s sick days and 1/2 of the recipient’s annual leave; however, when the donated leave time is for the catastrophic illness of a family member, the employee must have used all of his or her sick days and annual leave; and

 (3) Have established medical justification for such receipt, which must be renewed every 30 days.